lshift/diffa/doc/health_monitoring_guide.md

 {% include links.md %}

-# Quick Start Guide
+# Integrating Developer's Guide To Health Monitoring

-This guide is designed to help you boot a working Diffa agent as quickly as possible, and to guide you through some hands-on examples of configuring and using Diffa.
+This guide is designed to help you boot a working Diffa agent as quickly as possible, and to guide you through some hands-on examples of configuring and using Diffa in a health monitoring scenario.
+In such a scenario, upstream and downstream systems send [change events][event] to the Diffa agent.

 ## Download And Run Diffa